 First Marimekko stores in Japan

-Mika Ihamuotila becomes the majority owner of Marimekko and begins as the company CEO in February 2008.
+Mika Ihamuotila becomes the majority owner of Marimekko.
+As of February 2008, he is also the company’s President and CEO.
 He makes a determined effort to build Marimekko into a more international company.

-Sami Ruotsalainen’s Oiva tableware hits the stores and immediately attracts a devoted following.
+The Oiva (superb) tableware By Sami Ruotsalainen hits the stores and immediately attracts a devoted following.
 Finding inspiration in allotment gardens, Maija Louekari designs the first patterns for the tableware collection.

-Anu Penttinen’s Sukat makkaralla (Socks Rolled Down) glassware is launched.
-Straightforward in spirit yet complex in form, this colourful mouth-blown glass is perfect for any table, any day.
+Anu Penttinen’s Sukat makkaralla (socks rolled down) glassware is launched.
+Straightforward in spirit yet complex in form, this colorful mouth-blown glass is perfect for any table, any day.

 Converse ♥ Marimekko